isee4xai/iSeeExplainerLibrary/README.md

 ## Using the API with Postman

-This quick guide illustrates how to make requests to a local server or the deployed ExplanationLibraries server and executing the explanation methods in the API using Postman.
+This quick guide illustrates how to make requests to the ExplanationLibraries server or to a local server, and executing the explanation methods in the API using Postman.

 <!-- #### Launching with Docker